jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 The structural integration of hydrogen tanks provides a dual advantage by combining fuel storage with load-sharing capabilities.
 At the time of writing, two distinct approaches to structural integration were identified: fuselage-integrated and wing-integrated.
 The field of #glspl("swith") is characterized by a scarcity of scientific literature.
 This paucity of research embodies both advantages and barriers.
-On one hand, it enhances the value and supports the novelty aspect of #gls("swith") research.
+On the one hand, it enhances the value and supports the novelty aspect of #gls("swith") research.
-Hence, this situation underscores the need for further investigation into #glspl("swith"), potentially encouraging more researchers to explore this topic.
+Hence, this situation underscores the need for further investigation into #glspl("swith") and potentially encourages more researchers to explore this topic.

 Conversely, the limited availability of prior work means that scientists have a reduced foundation of existing research upon which to build.
 As a result, it poses initial hurdles that need to be overcome in the pursuit of sustainable aviation.

 // ------------------------------- 0_Standards ------------------------------ //
 Beyond these general research obstacles, a critical concern for #glspl("swith") lies in their standardization, development, and certification, as detailed in @chap_1.
 The role of standards for #gls("swith") certification is multifaceted and remains in its infancy.
-While the innovative nature of #glspl("swith") faces challenges for standard application, they also create opportunities for advancing both the technology and their regulatory framework.
+While the innovative nature of #glspl("swith") faces challenges for standard application, it also creates opportunities for advancing both the technology and their regulatory framework.
 As of this writing, no known standards or regulations exist for certifying #glspl("swith").
 This absence of certification procedures significantly constrains industrial and scientific applications of #glspl("swith").
 Consequently, there is a pressing need for appropriate standards upon which industry and scientific institutions can build.